torvalds/linux/Documentation/leds/leds-lp5521.rst

 LP5521 has the internal program memory for running various LED patterns.
 There are two ways to run LED patterns.

-1) Legacy interface - enginex_mode and enginex_load
+1) sysfs interface - enginex_mode and enginex_load
    Control interface for the engines:

    x is 1 ..
 3